WintonCentre/predict-prostate/TRANSLATIONS.md

 ### On git branches
 The translation editor uses the same git branch, `shadow`, which Jenkins uses to create `https://translation.prostate.wintoncentre.uk/`.

 Similarly, there are branches for the live site `master`, the staging site `staging` and the development site `develop`.
 Changes usually propagate from `develop` through `staging` into `master`.

-The `shadow` branch should also point to `master`.
+When the translations are to be put live, all the above mentioned branches should be made equal to the `shadow` branch.
+Then the development lifecycle should use these three branches again.

 In (rare) stable periods all these branches should be at the same hash.